• Skip to primary navigation

 More holiday side dishes

-• roasted butternut squash halves on a tray.
+• two cooked butternut squash halves placed in a white tray.

 Air Fryer Butternut Squash Halves